anthonyshull/hello-mbta/README.md

 1. Data is consistent no matter which process requests it (think round robin.)
 2. The cache stays primed through an application restart.
-3. The work of one process (getting upstream data from the source of record) benefits all nodes.
+3. The work of one process (getting upstream data from the source of record) benefits all processes.
 4. It is easy to update or even flush the cache.
 5. Application memory load is dramatically decreased.
 Basically, it is punted to the cache...which is optimized for precisely that workload.
 6. Application complexity is dramatically decreased.
 You get to delete a lot of code.